Our Theory of Change

 Building the political power of young people will benefit all people.

-Young people should be given the power to tell their own stories.
+Young people should be empowered to tell their own stories.

 Minnesotans under the age of 35 are now the largest voting bloc in the state.